Quezon City Metro Manila, Philippines Travel Guide

 Online searches using "vegetarian Quezon City" or "Halal Quezon City" are useful.
 Apps like HappyCow provide information.

-Clear communication with restaurant staff is vital for specific dietary needs.
+Clear communication with restaurant the employees are vital for specific dietary needs.

 Always observe local dining customs, especially when invited to someone's home.